hackergrrl/ECSTalk/README.md

 Entity-Component-Systems
 ==========================
-or: How to Make Anything in Your Game Be Able to Explode
+or: Make Anything in Your Game Able to Explode
 --------------------------------------------------------

 Demo source and presentation PDF from a talk on Entity-Component-Systems at Cogswell Polytech.